 The UX Design Process—a Step by Step Guide

 In its simplest state, successful UX design means creating a product that can be used by anybody.
-But, how?
-What’s the process?
+But, why is it important?

 Step 1: Learn To Understand